programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 PCA can be used to reduce high-dimensional datasets for computational reasons.
 Yet, in this context, we only use PCA to plot the clusters in our dataset in a two-dimensional space.
 We will also apply PCA in the following text clustering.
 One huge disadvantage of using PCA is that we lose our initial features and create new ones that are somewhat nebulous to us since they do not allow us to look at specific aspects of our data anymore (such as word counts or known works).

 Before using PCA and plotting the results, we will instantiate a k-means instance with n=5 clusters and a `random_state` of 42.
 The latter parameter allows us to reproduce our results.
-However, 42 is an arbitrary choice here that refers to a famous film (which one is it...?), but you can choose whichever number you like.
+However, 42 is an arbitrary choice here that refers to ["Hitchhiker's Guide to the Galaxy"](https://simple.wikipedia.org/wiki/The_Hitchhiker%27s_Guide_to_the_Galaxy), but you can choose whichever number you like.

 ```Python
 kmeans = KMeans(n_clusters=5, random_state=42)